dltmjk/ellul/content/zettelkasten/literature notes/2D Psychiatry/Papers/Limbs/Introduction.md

 tic kinds (Cooper, 2013a, 2013b), i.e., on categories of psychiatric disorders (e.g.
 “schizophrenia spectrum”)" From psychiatric kinds to harmful symptoms

+"When we are deciding whether some condition is a disease, we are in effect deciding what sort of people we ought to be" (Reznek, 1987, p.
+166).